git-town/git-town/RDD.md

 * does all the extra updates on each step to keep all branches in sync at all times
 * configurable\* and easily hackable

+_Note: This documentation is the driver for the readme-driven development of this tool.
+The parts marked with an asterisk (\*) are not yet implemented.
+Feedback is welcome!_

 ## Scripts